ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 - `DELETE /work-packages/{work_package_id}`
   - auth header: internal access token
   - deletes work package with given id if it belongs to the current user

+Deletion of work packages should be logged or implemented as deactivation (immediate expiration) so that the fact that a work package access token had been created by a user is archived in the system.

 ### Work package access token